Where do Dental Implants come from?

 Today we are lucky enough to have dental implants that not only look and feel like real teeth, and anesthesia for the pain is also a plus.
 Thanks to studies conducted by Per-Ingvar Brånemark of Sweden in the 1950’s, oral surgeons have been able to perfect the process over the years to create today’s implants, which have a 98% success rate!
 Through a process known as osseointegration, metals and other implant materials are able to be skillfully placed so that your jaw bone actually attaches itself to the implant creating a seamless support system.

 Missing a tooth or two?
-Give us a call at Simsbury CT Office Phone Number 860-658-1991 to discuss your dental implant options today!
+Give us a call at Simsbury CT Office of Center For Dental Excellence Phone Number 860-658-1991 to discuss your dental implant options today!